What is the median?

 Median

-For the median, the numbers are sorted, and the value in the middle is taken.
-If there are 2 entries in the middle, their average is taken.
+For the median, the numbers are sorted and the middle value is taken.
+If there are two middle values, the median is the average of those two.

 Example: